– Explanatory documents DAGTVA on calculating transfer prices –

 Other remarks :

-It is also important to point out, as has just been said, that at this stage of taxation, although it is present, the concept of VAT is not yet in the tax actuality and that the action of taxing a production is independent of the taxation system used and offers the possibility of applying this ‘directive’ internationally without dealing with the taxation system applied locally or abroad but permit also to implement a VAT tax system by default.
-For United-States, it’s should be the opportunity to join this international tax system without any modifications and the necessity to modify the american Constitution and to be at the start point of a global tax system requested by the G20 to the OECD!
+It is also important to point out, as has just been said, that at this stage of taxation, although it is present, the concept of VAT is not yet in the tax actuality and that the action of taxing a production is independent of the taxation system used.
+DAGTVA offers the possibility of applying this ‘directive’ internationally without dealing with the taxation system applied locally or abroad but permit also to implement a VAT tax system by default.
+For United-States, it’s should be the opportunity to join this international tax system without any modifications and the necessity to modify the federal american laws and to be at the start point of a global tax system requested by the G20 to the OECD!

 Margin report :